 Specific reference is made to the Commonwealth's Information Statement dated March 15, 2011 (the "March Information Statement"), as it appears as Appendix A in the Official Statement dated March 23, 2011 of the Commonwealth with respect to its \$80,005,000 General Obligation Refunding Bonds, 2011 Series B and its \$360,000,000 General Obligation Bonds, Consolidated Loan of 2011, Series A (the "March Official Statement").
 A copy of the March Official Statement has been filed with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access ("EMMA") system.
-The information contained in the March Information Statement has been supplemented by the Commonwealth's Information Statement Supplement dated September 12, 2011 (the "September Supplement"), which is attached hereto as Appendix A. The March Information Statement and the September Supplement are referred to herein collectively as the "Information Statement."
+The information contained in the March Information Statement has been supplemented by the Commonwealth's Information Statement Supplement dated December 14, 2011 (the "December Supplement"), which is attached hereto as Appendix A. The March Information Statement and the December Supplement are referred to herein collectively as the "Information Statement."
 Subsequent filings by the Commonwealth to the EMMA system, prior to the sale of the Bonds, of continuing disclosure documents identified as "other financial/operating data" are hereby deemed to be included by reference in the Information Statement.
 The Information Statement contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
 Exhibit A to the Information Statement contains certain economic information concerning the Commonwealth.
 Exhibit B to the Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2010, prepared on a statutory basis.
 Exhibit C to the Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2010, prepared on a GAAP basis.
 Specific reference is made to said Exhibits A, B and C, copies of which have been filed with EMMA.
+Specific reference is also made to the Commonwealth's Statutory Basis Financial Report for the year ended June 30, 2011, a copy of which has been filed with EMMA.
 The financial statements are also available at the website of the Comptroller of the Commonwealth.